 Lafayette Band Program includes both curriculum and activity based bands.
 This is a brief description of each.
+For news and information follow Lafayette Bands on Twitter or Facebook.

 The Wind Ensemble is a balanced ensemble of woodwind, brass, and percussion instruments.
 The Lafayette Wind Ensemble meets during the seventh hour of the school day, and is the premier concert ensemble in the Band Program.
 The Wind Ensemble is comprised of students in grades 9 - 12 who are at an advanced level of performance on their instrument.
 The Lafayette Wind Ensemble will perform 5-6 concerts per year, including the Missouri State Large Ensemble Festival in the spring semester.